carlhuxley/Job-Search-Web-Scraper/README.md

 * Combinations of Job title and job location

 ## User Guide
+You need to customise and run the job_search.py file.
 By changing the list values in the search_list you can search on as many combinations of job title and job location as you like.
 ```Python
 search_list = [['reports-developer', 'manchester'],['data-analyst', 'manchester'],
                ['bi-developer', 'bradford'],['reports-developer', 'bradford'],